 In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position and/or fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets and/or fund balance that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Township has the following items that qualify for reporting in this category: